ortizeg/clip-exercise-recognition/README.md

 - First explore what does prediction look like on exercise classification.
 - Explore how exercise classification performs in a video frame by frame as time-series.

-2. Build simple, deployable API for others to explore and expan upon.
+2. Build simple, deployable API for others to explore and expand upon.

 ## Usage